What's Holding You Back?

 Fear shows up in many ways: Uncertainty, worry, dread, anxiety, avoidance.

-Uncertainty is often attributed to lack of knowledge, and that certainly is part of it.
-But, uncertainty is often rooted in fear of failure, which is what prevents an individual from getting the knowledge or skills in the first place.
+Uncertainty is often attributed to lack of knowledge, but lack of knowledge is often a result of giving in to fear; sometimes fear of failure and sometime fear of responsibility (also known as fear of success).
+It is generally fear that prevents an individual from getting the knowledge or skills they need.

-Lack of knowledge and lack of ability may be due to other things.
+Lack of ability is another matter.
 For example no matter how much a tone deaf person desires to be a famous singer with a beautiful voice that the world admires, that won’t happen unless the world goes tone deaf.
 Someone who desires to be an airline pilot but was born legally blind, cannot become an airline pilot—at least not in today’s world.

-As to knowledge; we are born with a brain that functions a certain way and, while we can stretch our boundaries and accomplish things that are beyond the brain’s natural preferences, we can only do it for a short period of time.
+As to knowledge and skills; these are both learnable, but what we learn must align with our authentic self or we won't stay with it long enough to gain proficiency.
+We are born with a brain that functions a certain way and, while we can stretch our boundaries and accomplish things that are beyond the brain’s natural preferences, we can only do it for awhile.
+The brain is an energy hog and the strain of doing things that are contrary to our natural tastes are energy drainers and will inevitably be abandoned.
 For example, individuals with brains that prefer to take in lots of data have difficulty focusing on any one thing for very long.
 All the other points of data in their surroundings compete for their attention and they must force themselves to ignore all those interesting things and stay focused.
 They can only do that for so long, then the brain rebels.
+People with highly creative and active brains don't tolerate slow, repititious things for very long and mentally check out so they can attend to more interestng things.
+Unfortunately, our school systems would rather slow these brilliant, creative brains down than create a more effective school system, but that's another story.

 IQ is another area of limitation.
-There are things that lie beyond the understanding of some, and the desire to have that be different leads only to frustration.
+There are things that lie beyond the understanding of some, and the desire to have that be different can lead to frustration.

-Since 90% of what holds most people back is fear-based, the fastest way to get unstuck is to go directly to the source and eliminate the fears.
+Since 95% of what holds most people back is based in fear and erroneous beliefs, the fastest way to get unstuck is to go directly to the source and eliminate the fears and beliefs.

-The process called Rapidly Accelerate Mind Patterning (RAMP) and its deeper, but slower sister process Accelerated Mind Patterning (AMP), developed by Dr. Sherry Buffington, do exactly that; RAMP removes block in just minutes and AMP removes barriers that have created all kinds of problems in a few short hours.
+The process called Rapidly Accelerate Mind Patterning (RAMP) and its deeper, but slower sister process Accelerated Mind Patterning (AMP), developed by Dr. Sherry Buffington, do exactly that; RAMP can remove blocks in minutes and AMP can remove barriers that have created all kinds of problems in a few short hours.
 What’s really amazing about both processes is that the changes that occur are instant and permanent.
-Hundreds of people have removed blocks completely and permanently through these processes.
+Hundreds of people have removed blocks and barriers completely and permanently through these processes.
 And, once the change takes place, it is effortless and delightful to maintain.